Significant Disproportionality Frequently Asked Questions (FAQ)

 Are there resources available to help districts lower discipline rates for all students?

-The Ohio Department of Education continues to build and support statewide capacity to implement PBIS.
+The Ohio Department of Education and Workforce continues to build and support statewide capacity to implement PBIS.

 • PBIS creates consistent, predictable learning environments that increase positive behavior and academic outcomes for each student.